Hausdorff dimension of double base expansions and binary shifts with a hole: Introduction

 The sets $\Omega_{\ba, \bb}$ and~$U_{q_0, q_1}$ are closely related to the set of kneading sequences of Lorenz maps and the doubling map with a general hole \cite{HubSpa1990, BarSteVin2014, GleSid2015}

 An important role is played by the sequences

 which are well defined because $\Omega_{\ba,\bb}$ is compact and contains $\{0^\infty,1^\infty\}$.
-We have $\ell_{\ba,\bb}, r_{\ba,\bb} \in \Omega_{\ell_{\ba,\bb},r_{\ba,\bb}} = \Omega_{\ba,\bb}$; see Lemma~\ref{l:laba} below.
+We have $\ell(\ba,\bb), r(\ba,\bb) \in \Omega_{\ell(\ba,\bb),r(\ba,\bb)} = \Omega_{\ba,\bb}$; see Lemma~\ref{l:laba} below.

 Our first main result provides explicit formulae for the Hausdorff dimension of the univoque set~$\cU_{q_0,q_1}$.
+Using this theorem, we plot $\dim_H \cU_{q_0,q_1}$ for $1 < q_0,q_1 \le 2.5$ in Figure~\ref{fig:t1}.
 The statement of Theorem~\ref{t:t1}~(\ref{i:12}) seems to be new even for $q_0 = q_1 = q$ (but follows rather easily from known results in this case).

 \begin{theorem} Let $s := \dim_H \cU_{q_0, q_1}$, with $q_0,q_1 > 1$. \begin{enumerate}[\upshape (i)] \itemsep1ex \item If $q_1 \le \cK(q_0)$, then $s = 0$. \item If $\cK(q_0) < q_1 < \frac{q_0}{q_0-1}$, then $0< s < 1$, and $s$ is the maximal root of